OpenEnergyDashboard/DesignDocs/unitVaryTime/conversionsVaryTime.md

 ### Preliminary Work
-We began by integrating the CIK table modifications, integration with readings, SQL function updates, and timestamp handling changes as outlined in "Update May 2025".
+We began by integrating the CIK table modifications, integration with readings, SQL function updates, and timestamp handling changes as outlined above in **Update May 2025**.
 Following this, we were able to replicate consistent testing results, specifically for hourlyu and daily readings with time-varying inputs, by following the [Test Instructions]([url](https://github.com/OpenEnergyDashboard/DesignDocs/blob/main/unitVaryTime/timeVaryingTesting.md)).

 Below are the testing results after incorporating the May 2025 changes.
 These results will serve as a baseline to track progress as the team works to improve database runtime performance.